tpboudreau/l6s/README.md

 Replace 'n.n.n.n' with the external IP address of your load balancer.
 If you have chosen a port other than 80 (for http:) or 443 (for https:) you should include the port number in your base URL.

 > When using an IP address in your base URL, you must first create the load balancer service (outside of your helm deployment) in order to learn the external IP address for the service needed to construct the Application.baseURL value.
 For this reason, by default the chart does not create a service for the application as part of the installation when the serviceType is 'loadBalancer'.
 However, if you intend to assign a hostname to the load balancer service, and you know this hostname before installing the chart, you can override the default behavior and instruct helm to create the load balancer service as part of the deployment.
-Do this by setting the Application.installLoadBalancer to 'true', like:
+Do this by setting the Application.installLoadBalancer key to 'true', like:
+>
 >        helm install librenms-0.1.0 \
 >          --generate-name \
 >          --values values.yaml \